 Scottish Partner Opportunity International UK Malawian Organization Opportunity Bank Malawi Project Title "Stimulating wealth creation, increasing employment and fostering local entrepreneurship in Malawi (2015-18) Total Funding Project Detail Developing financial products and expertise within OBM to facilitate the scaling up of micro-finance clients to successful SMEs, with a particular focus on businesses built and led by women.
-Key focus on graduating existing female group clients with a proven track record of managing their finances and steadily growing their business, transition them from operating small-scale micro- enterprises in the informal sector to managing larger sustainable businesses, through gender-focussed product development, targeted training sessions and a mentoring scheme. [ Progress Update It is still early days but making steady progress developing financial products and assessing financial risk management in the economic climate.
+Key focus on graduating existing female group clients with a proven track record of managing their finances and steadily growing their business, transition them from operating small-scale microenterprises in the informal sector to managing larger sustainable businesses, through gender-focussed product development, targeted training sessions and a mentoring scheme. [ Progress Update It is still early days but making steady progress developing financial products and assessing financial risk management in the economic climate.
 Taking advice from micro and SME financial institutions in neighbouring countries.
 Embedding learning within OBM, consulting with UN Women and women in business networks.
 Having representatives from such external group as well as an OBM SME client join the Project steering committee that oversee to the effective implementation of the project has been particularly useful in bringing important external views and guidance as well as serving as "critical" friends to the project.

+Scottish Partner Orskov Foundation

-can Moringa and Permaculture Project
+Malawian Organization The African Moringa and Permaculture Project

-ests
+Project Title Food Forests

+Total Funding

-ation is often talked about in terms of planting trees and often only a recies.
-These efforts frequently lead to large numbers of trees being y planted with low survival rates, high vulnerability to disease and to adapt to increasingly unpredictable climactic changes. ests use a more holistic approach to reforestation.
-By mimicking natural prests.
-The project will be able to increase forest productivity, sity, soil regeneration rates and resilience to climate change.
-The Food roject will prioritise multipurpose trees within a highly diverse forest omprising seven forest layers: the canopy, lower canopy, shrub layer, bus layer, groundcovers, rhizosphere (root crops) and a climbing layer
+Project Detail Reforestation is often talked about in terms of planting trees and often only a single species.
+These efforts frequently lead to large numbers of trees being uniformly planted with low survival rates, high vulnerability to disease and inability to adapt to increasingly unpredictable climactic changes.
+Food forests use a more holistic approach to reforestation.
+By mimicking natural native forests.
+The project will be able to increase forest productivity, biodiversity, soil regeneration rates and resilience to climate change.
+The Food Forest Project will prioritise multipurpose trees within a highly diverse forest system comprising seven forest layers: the canopy, lower canopy, shrub layer, herbaceous layer, groundcovers, rhizosphere (root crops) and a climbing layer (vines).
+The Food Forest Project will set up food forests on currently non-productive community land entrusted to the VNRC by the village headman and on similar land owned by approximately 120 households in Kasankha.